CAcertOrg/cacert-infradocs/docs/systems/email.rst

 * :doc:`lists` for mailing lists
 * :doc:`proxyout` as HTTP proxy for APT
 * :doc:`puppet` (tcp/8140) as Puppet master
+* :doc:`webstatic` as backend for the community.cacert.org web content

 * arbitrary Internet SMTP servers for outgoing mail

 Security